krisaziabor/52/web/src/app/data/projects/01/study.md

 Picture this: you are doing work in your bed and dive deep into a nostalgia kick and start listening to 2010s pop hits.
 While Troye Sivan's Happy Little Pill (a really deep cut I just rediscovered) is playing, you remember another of his early hits – YOUTH.
 What an absolute classic of a song.
 You just have to play it.
 You already have a queue of other once-forgotten records but of course, you want YOUTH to be the next song that plays.
 You also want to maintain the queue you have.
 What do you do?

 Well, if you use Spotify, chances are you have to stop Happy Little Pill prematurely and press on YOUTH before the top song in your queue plays and you are forced to go back in add it once more.
-Or, the alternative is you stop what you are doing, enter the app, add the song to your queue, and drag it to the top.
+Or, the alternative is you stop what you are doing, enter the app, add the song to your queue, and drag it to the top (see video above).
 It doesn't just seem like a hassle; it is one.

 ## Problem